ebarkie/netaggr/README.md

 which are already represented by larger networks and joining adjacent networks to form larger networks.
 The input and output represent exactly the same set of IP addresses.

-Networks may be specified in IPv4/6 CIDR format or IPv4 dotted decimal subnet mask format.
+Networks may be formatted as IPv4/6 CIDR or an IPv4 address and a dot-decimal subnet mask.

 ## Algorithm